Blockchain in Banking Industry: Guide on How To Use Blockchain For Financial Services

 As with every new technology, implementing blockchain technology in the financial industry isn’t always going to be smooth sailing.
 Banks and other operators in the ecosystem still have to navigate some challenges in their quest to attain full blockchain adoption in the future.
 Some of these challenges are listed below:

-• Regulatory compliance: Although it has been in use for a few years, blockchain is only beginning to find its footing in the banking sector.
+- Regulatory compliance: Although it has been in use for a few years, blockchain is only beginning to find its footing in the banking sector.
 The regulatory impacts of such a large-scale adoption of this technology are still quite uncertain.
 As a result, banks have to tread carefully as they try to navigate the various legal and compliance issues that come with using this technology in an industry as heavily regulated as the banking sector.
 In some countries, the outright prohibition or lack of robust governance frameworks for blockchain is one of the major factors holding banks back from considering this technology.
+Additionally, legal uncertainties in blockchain regulations pose significant challenges for banks, as ambiguities and lack of clarity can hinder adoption and innovation.

-• Technological hurdles: Blockchain solutions are not very easy to create.
+- Technological hurdles: Blockchain solutions are not very easy to create.
 Unlike traditional banking systems that are often available as SaaS modules, blockchain implementation for private use like the ones required by banks often have to be built specifically for the institution.
 Such blockchain platforms can lead to huge infrastructure costs upfront.
 Some blockchain technologies (like systems built on a Proof-of-Work mechanism) can also be difficult to adopt on a large scale due to high energy costs and slow transaction speeds.
 Then there are interoperability issues between multiple blockchains used by different financial institutions and integration with existing legacy systems.
+Transitioning from systems based on fiat currencies to blockchain-based solutions also presents significant challenges, as it requires rethinking payment infrastructures and ensuring compatibility with digital assets.
 These are technological barriers that must be overcome before blockchain adoption can become a reality.

 Blockchain and FinTech Innovations